Kamaropoulos/DirectusConfigurator/README.md

 `--email` Email to connect with into the API (defaults to `admin@admin.com` or use the email found on .env )

-`--email` Password to connect with into the API (defaults to `admin` or use the password found on .env )
+`--password` Password to connect with into the API (defaults to `admin` or use the password found on .env )